bcgov/gwells/README.md

 ### Running the GWELLS application locally

-Fork our repository into your own GitHub account, and/or clone it onto your local machine.
+Fork our repository into your own GitHub account, and clone it to your local machine.

 Run the GWELLS application with docker-compose:
 ```sh